 TOP OFF YOUR SHOPPING AT WALMART

 Most people like to live off of more than just the locally available veggies and dairy products.
 Fortunately for us, we have Walmart!
 Sometimes getting there lands you on a bus going in the opposite direction, but if you’re lucky nice people will help you get back on track!

 Make sure to only buy what you can carry, or your arms will fall off walking back to the bus.
 Also, double-bag mischievous items like strawberries and yogurt.
 They like to escape an the most inconvenient of times ( i.e. in the middle of a crosswalk).

 And that sums it up.
 If you do it right, you should be set in terms of both food and sight-seeing for a solid week.
 Cheers!

 BUT FIRST, ROCK CLIMBING

 Yay for rock climbing after work!
 On Thursday we went as a group straight from the lab and had a grand time.
 Below is a shot of Emanuel (…harder than it looks!)

 This might sound crazy, but I’m enjoying SolidWorks much more than free form modeling in Maya.
-I think it has a lot to do with how each class is being taught (plus, there’s so much satisfaction in knowing that something works).
+I think it has to do with how each class is being taught (plus, there’s so much satisfaction in knowing that something works).
 The screens are difficult to read and for Maya there were no live demos.
 At night I was going back to basic tutorials so that I wouldn’t be as frustrated the next day.
-With SolidWorks, Alex (the in-house 3D modeling and printing guru) is focusing a lot on theory and problem solving that is not specific to the program (which I appreciate!).
-But he’s also making sure to point out little details and common mistakes so that we can avoid unnecessary frustration (things that might be looked over in many tutorials).
+In Solidworks we are focusing a lot on theory and problem solving that is not specific to the program (which I appreciate!).
+But we are also learning little details and common mistakes so that we can avoid unnecessary frustration (things that might be looked over in many tutorials).
 Here’s some of what I’ve done in SolidWorks so far: